bonds/natural/README.markdown

 ### Putting Them Together

-conform to the Natural way and use the built in answer method or navigate the tree and assemble sets, filters, and aggregators any way you want
+use the built in answer method or DIY: navigate the tree and assemble data, filters, and aggregators any way you want

 ## Performance

 Natural has not (yet) been optimized for cpu or memory usage.
 Natural works best with short questions and a small vocabulary.

+### Matching

+You can match according to the highest scoring combination of words (slower, defalt), or you can match in the order of the passed in fragment_classes, ignoring any words that are already matched (faster).

+	Natural.new('how many days of the week start with the letter T', :matching => :first_match, :fragment_classes => [StartsWithLetter, DayNames, Count]).answer

 ## Contributing to Natural